asteinarson/knemm/README.md

 Knemm is a tool and library intended for DB schema administration, manipulation and inspection, for relational (SQL) databases.
 It can be used both as a standalone CLI tool and as a Node.js dependency for an app that wants to manage its DB schema in a declarative way.
 It relies largely on the _Knex.js_ library for connecting with and executing generated queries.

 **STATUS:** **knemm** is still in early development.
 The most central concepts (claims, states, modules) and basic commands should remain stable.
-Details and features are not yet stable.
+Features and details are very much still stabilizing.
+Feedback and contribution is welcome.

 # Installing
 As of now, clone this repository (to a Linux/Unix host).
 Then run `npm install`.
 After that, build the TypeScript sources, using `tsc`.
 Then there should be a global command `knemm` available in the terminal.
 (Try `npm link` if NPM has not generated exec stubs).